EuBIC/EuBIC2023/FullGuidelines.md

    -  A general abstract of up to 200 words describing the goal of the project and why it is well suited as a community project.
    -  A (high-level) project plan detailing the work to be conducted.
-This primarily includes tasks that will be tackled during the developer's meeting, but we encourage you to also think about a follow-up strategy.
+This primarily includes tasks that will be tackled during the developers meeting, but we encourage you to also think about a follow-up strategy.

 **Technical details:**
     -  The programming language(s) that will be used.